-A course to acquaint the student with the fundamental principles of biology and their background in basic physical sciences.
-This is a beginning course for those with no biological background or a refresher for those who wish to excel in subsequent biology courses.
+A course without prerequisite to acquaint the student with the fundamental principles of biology and their background in the basic physical sciences.
+This is a beginning course for those with no biological background or as a refresher for those who wish to excel in subsequent biology courses.
+Does not meet the Biological Sciences requirement for Science and Allied Fields majors or those requiring ONE (1) year of Biology.
+Such students should take Bi 1A, and/or Bi 1B, 1C.

-ELEMENTS OF BIOLOGY LABORATORY
+ELEMENTS OF BIOLOGY LABORATORY (OPTIONAL)

 Provides supplementary laboratory experience for those having taken Biology 4, and emphasizes practical experiments and techniques in the principles of biology.
+Does not meet the Biological Sciences requirement for Science and Allied Fields majors or those requiring ONE (1) year of Biology.
+Such students should take Bi 1A, and or Bi 1B, 1C.